When Is Soybean Season? A Commodity Investor's Guide to Trading Soy

 Key Factors That Influence the Price of Soybeans Worldwide

-Considering how much of our food is imported, it might come as a surprise which country is the world's largest producer of soy.
-The production percentages cycles below are important to consider when timing swing trades or making long plays.
+Considering how much of our food is imported, it might come as a surprise that the U.S. is the world's largest producer of soy.
+Here are the top soybean-producing countries in the world, in order of production, along with their planting and harvesting schedules.
+It's important to consider the weather and other agricultural conditions in these countries when timing swing trades or making long plays.

-- 38% - United States: Late April through June / Late September through the end of November
+- United States: Planting in late April through June, harvesting in late September through the end of November

-- 25% - Brazil: Mid-August through mid-December / February through May
+- Brazil: Planting in mid-August through mid-December, harvesting in February through May

-- 19% - Argentina: October through December / April through early June
+- Argentina: Planting in October through December, harvesting in April through early June

-- 7% - China: Late April through mid-June / September through early October
+- China: Planting in late April through mid-June, harvesting in September through early October

 While soybeans are produced around the world, the most influential producer in the world of soybeans is the United States.
-Therefore, the U.S. crop is the key determinate of the price path of this important grain, and a number of factors can cause the price of soybeans to move.
+Many factors can cause the price of soybeans to move, but the U.S. crop is the key determinate of the price path of this important grain.

 In the United States, most soybean crops are grown in the Midwest and Delta regions.
-Typically, the southernmost areas begin planting first, and the northern areas begin planting as the snow melts, the soil thaws, and temperatures warm.
+Typically, the southernmost areas begin planting first.
+The northern areas begin planting as the temperatures warm, the snow melts, and the soil thaws.

 The crushing of raw soybeans is a process that turns the commodity into soybean meal and soybean oil.
-Soybean meal is required for animal feed, and its oil is a key ingredient in many common food products.
+Soybean meal is required for animal feed.
+The soybean oil is a key ingredient in many common food products, and it's used for cooking around the world.
+When demand for soybean products increases, it directly correlates into demand for raw soybeans.

 U.S. Dollar's Effect on Soy